IC 555 Applications, Pin Diagram, Internal Circuit Diagram Explained

 IC 555 Timer

-The IC 555 is very useful and popular IC.
-The IC 555 basically a timer IC.
-The IC 555 is consists of a timer circuit and the timer circuit contains three five kiloOhm resistors, for this reason, the name of the IC is IC555.
+The IC 555 is a very useful and popular IC.
+The IC 555 is basically a timer IC.
+The IC 555 consists of a timer circuit and the timer circuit contains three five-kiloOhm resistors, for this reason, the name of the IC is IC555.

 Pin Diagram of IC 555:

-The IC 555 is available in so many packages.
-Here the block diagram of 8 pin DIP package IC 555 is given below.
+The IC 555 is available in many packages.
+Here the block diagram of the 8-pin DIP package IC 555 is given below.

 IC 555 pin diagram